CHRI-Lab/ROSAnnotator/README.md

 │       ├── components/  # Reusable React components
 │       └── pages/       # Page components for different routes
 ├── docker-compse.yml # Docker Compose config
-└── datas/
+└── datas/            # Will be created after building the Docker image
-    ├── rosbag-data/  # Place your ROSBag data here ├── booklist/     # Place your predefined codebook here ├── annotation/   # Retrieve your annotation output here └── processed/    # Store all processed data of a ROSBag with timestamps
+    ├── rosbag-data/ # Place your ROSBag data here
+    ├── booklist/    # Place your predefined codebook here ├── annotation/  # Retrieve your annotation output here └── processed/   # Store all processed data of a ROSBag with timestamps

 ```